pfsense/docs/source/releases/2-4-4-new-features-and-changes.rst

 * Updated default cryptographic settings for OpenVPN, IPsec, and Certificates `#8594 <https://redmine.pfsense.org/issues/8594>`__
 * Changed the included DH groups to those defined in RFC 7919 `#8582 <https://redmine.pfsense.org/issues/8582>`__
 * Added stronger IPsec Pre-Shared Key usage warnings, and a button to generate a secure PSK `#8667 <https://redmine.pfsense.org/issues/8667>`__
+* Disabled OpenVPN compression by default on new instances for security reasons due to `VORACLE`_ -- Users should strongly consider disabling compression on OpenVPN instances if they pass unencrypted data such as HTTP to arbitrary Internet sites `#8788 <https://redmine.pfsense.org/issues/8788>`__

 Errata
 ------